ThalesGroup/sta-api-access-management/Mobile Application/iOS/README.md

 ### Configuration
 The server configuration is defaulted to the AWS configuration.
 You can find this at `ApiAccessManagementDemo/Resources/Json/Config.json`.
-Additional configurations are provided in the `ApiAccessManagementDemoTests/TestData` folder.

 The schema can be seen below
 ```